-1. Agreement.
+- 1. Agreement.
 This Agreement shall be effective as of the date first set forth above (the "Effective Date").
-Following the Effective Date, the Executive shall continue to be an employee of the Company until such employment relationship is terminated in accordance with Section 6 hereof (the "Term of Employment").

-2. Position.
-During the Term of Employment, the Executive shall serve as the Chief Operating Officer of the Company, working out of the Company's office in Cambridge, Massachusetts, and travelling as reasonably required by the Executive's job duties.

-3. Scope of Employment.
-During the Term of Employment, the Executive shall be responsible for the performance of those duties consistent with the Executive's position as Chief Operating Officer.
+Following the Effective Date, the Executive shall continue to be an employee of the Company until such employment relationship is terminated in accordance with Section 6 hereof (the "Term of Employment"). - 2.
+Position.
+During the Term of Employment, the Executive shall serve as the Chief Medical Officer of the Company, working out of the Company's office in Cambridge, Massachusetts, and travelling as reasonably required by the Executive's job duties. - 3.
+Scope of Employment.
+During the Term of Employment, the Executive shall be responsible for the performance of those duties consistent with the Executive's position as Chief Medical Officer.
 The Executive shall report to the Chief Executive Officer of the Company and/or the Company's board of directors (the "Board") and shall perform and discharge faithfully, diligently, and to the best of the Executive's ability, the Executive's duties and responsibilities hereunder.
 The Executive shall devote substantially all of the Executive's business time, loyalty, attention and efforts to the business and affairs of the Company and its affiliates.
-Membership on boards of directors of up to two other companies or community, charitable or industry organizations will be permitted only with the express approval of the Chief Executive's duties hereunder.
-Membership on boards of directors of any other companies or community, charitable or industry organizations will be permitted only with the Executive's performance of the Executive's duties hereunder.
-Membership on boards of directors of any other companies or community, charitable or industry organizations will be permitted only with the express approval of the Chief Executive's duties hereunder.
-Membership on boards of directors of any other companies or community, charitable or industry organizations will be permitted only with the express approval of the rules, regulations, instructions, personnel practices and policies of the Company and any changes therein that may be adopted from time to time by the Company.
+Membership on boards of directors of up to two other companies or community, charitable or industry organizations will be permitted only with the express approval of the Executive's duties hereunder.
+Membership on boards of directors of any other companies or community, charitable or industry organizations will be permitted only with the express approval of the Board.
+The Executive agrees to abide by the rules, regulations, instructions, personnel practices and policies of the Company and any changes therein that may be adopted: from time to time by the Company.